jupyterhub/grafana-dashboards/README.md

 3. A recent version of Grafana, with a prometheus data source already added.

-4. An API key with 'editor' permissions.
+4. An API key with 'owner' permissions.
 This is per-organization, and you can make a new one by going to the configuration pane for your Grafana (the gear icon on the left bar), and selecting 'API Keys'.

 ## Deployment

-There's a helper `deploy.bash` script that can deploy the dashboard to any grafana installation.
+There's a helper `deploy.py` script that can deploy the dashboard to any grafana installation.

 ```bash
 export GRAFANA_TOKEN="<API-TOKEN-FOR-YOUR-GRAFANA>